pionxzh/wakaru/packages/unminify/README.md

 ### `un-strict`

-This transformation removes the `"use strict"` directive.
+Removes the `"use strict"` directive.

 ```diff
 - "use strict";